testng-team/testng-eclipse/README.md

 scripts/set-version 6.8.22-SNAPSHOT
 ```

-Using `SNAPSHOT` version numbers will generate UTC timestamped plugin-numbers, e.g. 6.8.22.201505030200 so that you should only increase the version number if you are including a higher version of `testng.jar`.
+Using `SNAPSHOT` version numbers will generate UTC timestamped plugin-numbers, e.g. 6.8.22.201505030200 so you should only increase the version number if you are including a higher version of `testng.jar`.

 ## Building